Bomoh: In popular culture

-The bomoh of the flight MH370
+The bomoh of MH370

-In 2014, shortly after the disappearance of Malaysia Airlines Flight 370, Dato Mahaguru Ibrahim Mat Zin, who proclaimed himself as the Raja Bomoh (King of Bomoh) with his male assistant, appeared in public offering to locate the missing plane by conducting a series of rituals at the Kuala Lumpur International Airport.
+In 2014, shortly after the disappearance of Malaysia Airlines Flight 370, Dato Mahaguru Ibrahim Mat Zin, who proclaimed himself as the Raja Bomoh ("Bomoh King") with a male assistant, appeared in public offering to locate the missing plane by conducting a series of rituals at the Kuala Lumpur International Airport.
 The ritual involved using a pair of bamboo binoculars to view the inside of a traditional fish trap.
-Ibrahim claimed that the plane was suspended in the air amongst three locations which were the Philippines, South China Sea and on an unidentified country and it was hidden by the orang-orang bunian ("the Bunian", a supernatural race resembling humans, akin to elves in Malay legend).
+Ibrahim claimed that the plane was "suspended in the air" amongst the Philippines, South China Sea and on an unidentified country, and it was hidden by the orang bunian, a humanoid race akin to elves in Malay legend.
 Beside the ritual, Ibrahim Mat Zin also stated that 100,000 seni gayong martial artists had performed prayers for the missing plane and its passengers.

-A few days later he and his four assistants, three males and one female came to KLIA, bringing along a water gourd, holy Zamzam water from Mecca, a small surat Ya Sin book and several other items to conduct another ritual.
-This time, Ibrahim Mat Zin used two coconuts and knocked them against each other with his two bare hands while shouting takbir.
+A few days later, Ibrahim Mat Zin and his four assistants, three males and one female, came to KLIA, bringing along a gourd, water from the Zamzam Well in Mecca, a small surat Ya Sin book and several other items to conduct another ritual.
+This time, he used two coconuts and knocked them against each other with his two bare hands while shouting the takbir.
 Then, his three male assistants sat on the "magic carpet" and using a number of "magical artifacts" such as a walking stick, a basket and two coconuts, and thus started the infamous scene, while local and international photographers took a few shots.
 Ibrahim Mat Zin claimed that the purpose of the ritual is to weaken the spirits' hold on the plane.

-The incidents drew international attention, eventually becoming the subject of an online game application called Bomoh: Rescue Run developed by a company named Triapps, which surpassed more than 100,000 downloads in Google Play.
+The incidents drew international attention, eventually becoming the subject of a video game titled Bomoh: Rescue Run and developed by Triapps, which surpassed more than 100,000 downloads in Google Play.
 Minister for Youth and Sports Khairy Jamaluddin, who was not amused by the activities of the bomoh, tweeted in regards to the incident: "Somebody should arrest those magic carpet bomohs.
 Memalukan (humiliating)".
-He even resorted to contacting Jamil Khir, the Minister for Islamic Affairs, to deal with the bomoh.
-Meanwhile, the Malaysian Department of Islamic Advancement had issued a fatwa that Ibrahim Mat Zin's methods contradict Islamic teachings.
+He even resorted to contacting Jamil Khir Baharom, the Minister for Islamic Affairs, to deal with the bomoh, as the Malaysian Department of Islamic Advancement had issued a fatwa that Ibrahim Mat Zin's methods contradict Islamic teachings.
 Some netizens had also pointed out the similarities of the antics of the bomoh with a scene in the P. Ramlee movie Laksamana Do Re Mi where the main characters ride on a flying mat, while the bamboo binoculars session once held by Ibrahim Mat Zin to locate the missing plane mimic Re's magic single vision binocular in the movie.